nainamohamed09642/Sorting-Algorithm/README.md

 Program to sort the elements in the list using the Selection Sort algorithm.
 Developed by: NAINA MOHAMED Z
 RegisterNumber:23010605

 '''
+Program to sort the elements in the list using the Selection Sort algorithm.
+Developed by: NAINA MOHAMED Z
+RegisterNumber:23010605
+'''
 def selection_sort(array,size):
     for ind in range(size):